simpledevio/js-training-grounds/src/content/docs/guides/vue-3.md

 ### App.vue

-Before we look at our next topic, open up App.vue so you can see how it's importing HelloWorld.vue.
+Before we look at our next topic, open up `App.vue` so you can see how it's importing `HelloWorld.vue`.

 ```vue {3,7}
 <!-- App.vue -->